WildDogOne/DemonWareXT.github.io/_posts/2022-05-17-Powershell-PSexec.md

 Now we are getting somewhere, PSExec was executed, why this was not mentioned in the alert is beyond me.
 Goes to show that you should not just blindly trust MDE to do its job.
 But it definitely explains the "suspicious discovery" which MDE was talking about.
-Reading the commands sent is quite easy, someone is trying to get information about the security status of this device.
+Reading the commands used is quite easy, someone is trying to get information about the security status of this device.
+Let's be honest, if an attacker already is admin, there is no need to use noisy tools like PsExec which every EDR on earth notices.

 So far the flow of process looks a bit like this:

 <div class="mermaid">